 The terms of the Warrants provide for an adjustment to the number of Ordinary Shares for which the Warrant may be exercised or to the exercise price of the Warrant in certain events.
 An adjustment which has the effect of preventing dilution generally should not be a taxable event.
 Nevertheless, a U.S. Holder of Warrants would be treated as receiving a constructive distribution from us if, for example, the adjustment increases the holder's proportionate interest in our assets or earnings and profits (e.g., through an increase in the number of Ordinary Shares for which the Warrant may be exercised or an adjustment to the exercise price of the Warrant) as a result of a taxable dividend to the holders of our Ordinary Shares.
-Such constructive distribution would be subject to tax as described above under "Tax Considerations Applicable to U.S. Holders-Taxation of Distributions" in the same manner as if such U.S. Holder received a cash distribution from us on Ordinary Shares equal to the fair market value of such increased interest.
+Such constructive distribution would be subject to tax as described above under "Tax Considerations Applicable to U.S. Holders-Taxation of Distributions" in the same manner as if such U.S. Holder to fuch a taxable dividend to the fair market value of such increased interest.